Market Weighton Canal: Decline

 As with many others, the arrival of railways in the area started the decline of the canal.
-The York to Market Weighton Line opened in 1847, and the subsequent loss of income resulted in the condition of the canal deteriorating, to the extent that the commissioners sought an Act of Parliament in 1900 to abandon the canal as a navigation, and although the section above Sod House lock was abandoned in that year, the commercial carrying of bricks continued until the 1950s.
+The York to Market Weighton Line opened in 1847, and the subsequent loss of income resulted in the condition of the canal deteriorating, to the extent that the commissioners sought an act of Parliament to abandon the canal as a navigation, which was granted in the Market Weighton Drainage Act 1900 (63 & 64 Vict. c. ccxxxix), and although the section above Sod House lock was abandoned in that year, the commercial carrying of bricks continued until the 1950s.
 This traffic was carried in Humber sloops.
 The condition of the canal continued to deteriorate until the formation of the Market Weighton Drainage Board in 1934, an internal drainage board under the terms of the Land Drainage Act 1930.
 They took over the powers of the original drainage commissioners, and are responsible for 113 mi of arterial watercourses, most of which drain into the canal or the River Foulness, both of which came under the jurisdiction of the now defunct Yorkshire Ouse and Hull River Authority in 1951.

-The lower section of the canal, including Weighton Lock, (also called Humber Lock), which provides access to the River Humber, was abandoned in 1971, but when they heard that the lock was likely to be demolished, the Market Weighton Civic Trust moved quickly to have the whole structure listed as an ancient monument and their action, together with public pressure resulted in the lock being repaired and reopened.
+The lower section of the canal, including Weighton Lock, (also called Humber Lock), which provides access to the Humber Estuary, was abandoned in 1971, but when they heard that the lock was likely to be demolished, the Market Weighton Civic Trust moved quickly to have the whole structure listed as an ancient monument and their action, together with public pressure resulted in the lock being repaired and reopened.
 Further repairs and an overhaul of the structure were carried out in 1994 by the National Rivers Authority at a cost of £1.5 million, and although there is no public right of navigation on the waterway, access is possible by arrangement with the Environment Agency, who currently own it.